 We have also included a table showing your chance of seeing certain animals.

 Jump straight to our recommended Puerto Maldonado lodges

-But first, an introduction to the Peruvian Amazon.
+But first an introduction to the Peruvian Amazon.

-However, the rainforest from Puerto Maldonado provides more clay licks where different animals visit exposed medicinal clay and some of the Amazon’s most beautiful and wildlife-rich lakes.
+However, the rainforest from Puerto Maldonado provides more claylicks.
+These are visited by different animals providing excellent wildlife experiences.
+Puerto Maldonado is also home to some of the Amazon’s most beautiful and wildlife-rich lakes.

 Puerto Maldonado also offers less travel-time to reach some of the most wildlife-rich areas of Amazonia.
-This makes it ideal for a tour of 2 or more days.
+This makes it ideal for a tour of 3 or more days.

-Before starting the guide, let’s go over a brief introduction to Puerto Maldonado itself.
+Let’s have a brief introduction to Puerto Maldonado itself.

 An Introduction to Puerto Maldonado

-The rainforest accessed from Puerto Maldonado is also part of one of the world’s largest areas of protected tropical forest.
-When taken together, this protected forest covers an area about the same size as Belgium.
+This rainforest is a section of one of the world’s largest areas of protected tropical forest.
+When the taken together, the protected forest around Puerto Maldonado covers an area about the same size as Belgium.

-The Puerto Maldonado rainforest is also home to the most clay licks and some of the most beautiful oxbow lakes in Amazonia.
+The rainforest from Puerto Maldonado is also home to the most claylicks.
+And you can visit some of the most beautiful oxbow lakes in Amazonia.